 Chlamydia is the UK's most common STD

-- Sexually active people should test every year and when they have a new partner.
+Sexually active people should test for chlamydia every year and when they have a new partner.

 - Post the sample to the lab in the envelope provided.

-- A few days later the result is posted, or emailed back to you.
+- A few days later the result is posted, emailed, or texted back to you.

 Antibiotic chlamydia treatment

 Chlamydia is usually treated with the antibiotic doxycycline 100mg taken twice daily for 7 days.
 This treatment is about 98% effective in eliminating infection.
 The course of treatment must be completed.

 - Avoid sexual contact for the 7 days taking whilst taking doxycycline.

 - People with a positive chlamydia test and their sexual partners should be treated, at the same time if possible.

 - Tests take 5 weeks to go negative after chlamydia has been successfully treated, but a test of cure is not usually recommended in straightforward infection.